teach-afp/www/input/lecture8.md

    We then need to inspect the shape of result.
-In case that `result` is of the form `Right a` (for some value `a`), `catchError` does not need to engage the exception handler, but rather return such value.
+In case that `result` is of the form `Right a` (for some value `a`), `catchError` does not need to engage the exception handler, but rather return this value.

    ```haskell
    catchError (MyExceptT m) h = MyExceptT $ m >>= \result ->